aymather/Topo_player/README.md

 7. If you want to stage a Custom frame, you must first create it.
 Go just above to the sections titled "Create Custom Montage" and "Create Custom Average."
 ![screen shot 2019-01-26 at 5 28 10 pm](https://user-images.githubusercontent.com/41848756/51794201-0936b480-2193-11e9-8260-bc06cd185c63.png)
 ###### Custom Montage
-- A custom montage will look like an array of topoplots all placed into a single frame.
+- A custom montage will loqok like an array of topoplots all placed into a single frame.
 - Select your movie file that you created from step 4.
 - Give your range of time points from start to finish.
 - Finally, name the new custom frame (don't give it an extension).